jackee777/ms2vec/README.md

 # ms2vec
 This is a python package for MSSG and NP-MSSG by Neelakantan.
 I already checked the score in SimLex-999 and that is almost same in the article.

+Perhaps, I can response issuses until 2019/03/31 when I will get Master's degree.

 The original information is like this.
 ### NP-MSSG
 the code from research paper ["Efficient Non-parametric Estimation of Multiple Embeddings per Word in Vector Space"](http://arxiv.org/pdf/1504.06654v1.pdf) by Arvind Neelakantan, Jeevan Shankar, Alexandre Passos, Andrew McCallum